MT Zafirah hijacking: Aftermath

 After ordering the tanker to stop, the VCG found that the tanker's name was MT Sea Horse with a flag of Honduras.
 However, the VCG noticed strange paint on the tanker.
 Their suspicions were confirmed by earlier reports from MT Zafirah's captain that the tanker had been hijacked by 11 men, who were likely Indonesians; along with a report from the Piracy Reporting Centre in Malaysia that it had found no cargo vessel named the MT Sea Horse in its archives.
 The VCG ordered the tanker to be taken offshore for identification.
 After two days keeping the suspected tanker at anchor, at 3:00 pm (UTC+07:00) the suspicious crew on board the tanker suddenly started their engine.
 One of them were seen trying to cut the anchor in their bid to escape while another one contacted the VCG from the tanker and said "We are about to leave Vietnamese waters immediately".
 As a reaction, the VCG were ordered to shoot at the rooftop of the tanker's bridge.
 After a series of gunshots, the suspicious crew reduced the tanker's speed but still refused to leave the tower despite being told to do so.
-The VCG tried again to repeat the order and told them to surrender but as they were reluctant to do so, the VCG continued firing with 12.7mm machine guns and assault rifles.
+The VCG tried again to repeat the order and told them to surrender but as they were reluctant to do so, the VCG continued firing with 12.7mm machine guns and assault rifles, while considering destroy the ship with the Coast Guard's 25mm autocannons if necessary.
 All the suspicious crew members began crawling out of the control tower to the prow to surrender, while the VCG counted all 11.
 The VCG noticed at the earlier reports that there are around 12 perpetrators and began to fear that one hijacker was still hiding in the tanker and could try to explode himself along with the tanker.
 The VCG threatened to shoot four of them at the prow if the remaining suspect refused to appear.
 When a gunshot was fired into the air, all the perpetrators cried and shouted that they were only 11 strong.
 Five motor boats were then sent to approach the tanker and all of them were ordered to jump into the water.
 Within 50 minutes since the first gunshot, all 11 perpetrators were tied up and brought into one of the Vietnamese vessels.
 All of them were later confirmed as the hijackers.
 At the end of the successful mission, Major General Nguyễn Quang Đạm was quoted in a statement about the situation;

 On 13 April 2013, approximately four and a half months after the incident, all the pirates were escorted to Tan Son Nhat International Airport in Ho Chi Minh City for an extradition to Indonesian authorities.